API Reference

 /**

-* Original execution file modification has been detected.
+* Tampering with the original execution file has been detected.

 */